POOL RESURFACING IN CHANDLER

 Many factors will influence the kind of pool finish you select for your pool.
 For one, the aesthetic appeal of the finish matters.
 Another factor is the color and style and how they fit in with the rest of our home décor and of course, your personal preference also plays a role.

-Here are some of the most popular finishes:
+Here are three of the most popular finishes:

 - Diamond Brite – This aggregate finish is a combination of Portland cement that is modified with polymers and blended with quartz crystals.

-- Pebble Aggregates – Some of these variations include PebbleTec and PebbleSheen.
+- Pebble Aggregate – Some of these variations include PebbleTec and PebbleSheen.

 - Glass Tiles – This is one of the most attractive finishes that homeowners love and is available in a variety of colors and shapes.